parse-community/docs/_includes/graphql/queries.md

 ### Pagination

-[Relay Node Cursor](https://facebook.github.io/relay/graphql/connections.htm) provide a simple way to get an efficient and easy to use pagination into your app.
+[Relay Node Cursor](https://facebook.github.io/relay/graphql/connections.htm) provides a simple way to get an efficient and easy to add pagination into your app.

-With Relay you can build flexible pagination based on cursors here it's the main effect of each argument:
+With Relay you can build flexible pagination based on cursors; here is the main effect of each argument:
-* `skip`: A regular skip to exlude some results
+* `skip`: a regular skip to exclude some results
-* `first`: Similar as a `limit` parameter but starts from first result, e.g. `first: 10` retrieves the first 10 results
+* `first`: similar to a `limit` parameter but starts from the first result, e.g. `first: 10` retrieves the first 10 results
-* `last`: Retrieve the last results, e.g. `last: 10` retrieves the last 10 results
+* `last`: retrieve the last results, e.g. `last: 10` retrieves the last 10 results
-* `before`: Get objects before the provided `Cursor`, in combinatin with `after` it's allow you to build inverted pagination
+* `before`: get objects before the provided `Cursor`, in combination with `after` it allows you to build inverted pagination
-* `after`: Get objects after the provided `Cursor`, in combination with `first` you get a classic pagination similar to `skip & limit`
+* `after`: get objects after the provided `Cursor`, in combination with `first` you get a classic pagination similar to `skip & limit`

-You can combine multiple parameters like: `before & last`, `after & first`
+You can combine multiple parameters like: `before & last` or `after & first`.

-Assuming we have an old object with`cursor: YXJyYXljb25uZWN0aW9uOjE` (`cursor` is different of `id`, it's a temporary pagination Id for the query)
+Assuming we have an old object with `cursor: YXJyYXljb25uZWN0aW9uOjE` (`cursor` is different to `id`, it's a temporary pagination ID for the query)

 ```js
 // Header